My Quiet Kitchen

 Step 4: Form the dough into a ball.

-flattening the pie dough into a disc.
+Flattening the pie dough into a disc before rolling out.

 Step 5: Place a piece of parchment paper (about 14 inches long) on the countertop.
 Place the dough ball on the parchment and use your palm to flatten it into a thick disc.